Mburnand-tech/Through-the-fog/README.md

 In your terminal, run `npx expo start` to start the development server and use the Expo Go App to use the application or run it virtually using Android Studio Virtual Device Manager.

 ## Team
-As a team of 6, I was a part of a 3 person team who build the front-end, including the map functionality and geotagging.
-The other 3 build the back-end, which can be found [here](https://github.com/leahbanks/BE-through-the-fog), which I didn't contribute towards
+As a team of 6, I was a part of a 3 person team who built the front-end, including the map functionality and geotagging.
+The other 3 built the back-end, which can be found [here](https://github.com/leahbanks/BE-through-the-fog), which I didn't contribute towards